 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR THE DIAZINON & CHLORPYRIFOS TMDL FOR SAN DIEGO CREEK AND UPPER NEWPORT BAY

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by Permittees discharging into Upper Newport Bay and its tributaries or San Diego Creek as indicated in Appendix 1.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by Permittees discharging into Upper Newport Bay and its tributaries or San Diego Creek as indicated in Appendix 1.
 The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Diazinon & Chlorpyrifos TMDLs for San Diego Creek and Upper Newport Bay.
 The compliance deadline of December 1, 2007 specified in the Basin Plan has passed.

-Permittees must carry out an effective portfolio of projects and programs for the control of diazinon and chlorpyrifos in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.

 General

 For Appendix 6, acute concentration shall mean the average concentration measured in samples collected over a 24-hour period.

-For Appendix 6, chronic concentration shall mean the average concentrations measured in samples collected over a 96-hour period.
+For Appendix 6, chronic concentration shall mean the average concentration measured in samples collected over a 96-hour period.

 WQBELs for Chlorpyrifos

-Discharges of Chlorpyrifos in runoff from MS4s into Upper Newport Bay and its tributaries shall not exceed the acute concentration of 18 nanograms per liter (ng/L).
+Discharges of Chlorpyrifos in runoff from MS4s into Upper Newport Bay shall not exceed the acute concentration of 18 nanograms per liter (ng/L).

-Discharges of Chlorpyrifos in runoff from MS4s into Upper Newport Bay and its tributaries shall not exceed the chronic concentration of 8.1 ng/L.
+Discharges of Chlorpyrifos in runoff from MS4s into Upper Newport Bay shall not exceed the chronic concentration of 8.1 ng/L.

 Discharges of Chlorpyrifos in runoff from MS4s into San Diego Creek shall not exceed the acute concentration of 18 ng/L.